Gustav Mahler–Symphony No. 6 in A Minor –1. Allegro Energico

 Colonel Gaddafi had tried in the late 1980’s with Ceausescu’s assistance to build a nuclear program in Tripoli that would reprocess plutonium and use high-powered centrifuges to enrich uranium.
 With Dr. Khan’s assistance, Colonel Gaddafi did not have to give up his dream.

-Years later, Gaddafi tried to negotiate a deal with President Vladimir Putin, in which he offered one of his sons in marriage to Putin’s daughter:
+Years later, Gaddafi tried to negotiate a deal with President Vladimir Putin, in which Gaddafi offered one of his sons in marriage to Putin’s daughter.
+The offer was declined.

 His countrymen had enough of Ceausescu.
 On December 16, 1989 the residents of Timisoara demonstrated against him.
 This began the spark to ignite the entire country.